dasaderi/WhyNotOpenScience/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!
 We are excited to welcome contributors and we really value the time you take to work with us on this project.

-### What are we working on?
+### What are we working on right now?

+We are at Stage 1 of your mission, *Listen*.
 We want to assess researchers' attitudes towards open science and learn about the main barriers to fully adopt open science practices in their daily routines.
 To do that we are designing a survey that we are hoping to distribute to scholars around the globe.

 [This](https://github.com/dasaderi/WhyNotOpenScience/blob/master/ROADMAP.md) is our project roadmap, and you can find issues under the issues tab at the top, or [here](https://github.com/dasaderi/WhyNotOpenScience/issues).
 Our milestones and aims are listed as issues so you can read through them or search for the labels.
 If you are new to contributing, we have some [good first bugs](https://github.com/dasaderi/WhyNotOpenScience/labels/good%20first%20bugs) you can check out.